Frejus No. 3 / Fréjus

 INFORMATION

-Church Patron Saints: St. Léonce of Fréjus
+Church Patron Saint(s): St. Léonce of Fréjus

-Church Location: 58 Rue de Fleury, 83600 Fréjus, France
+Church Address: 58 Rue de Fleury, 83600 Fréjus, France

-Location: Var, Provence-Alpes-Côte d'Azur
+Site Location: Var, Provence-Alpes-Côte d'Azur, France, Europe

 Directions to Site: Frejus can be reached from Cannes (30 kms S-W down the A8-E80 motorway or, 33 kms along the "Corniche"/N98); also from St Tropez (32 kms up the N98)